sadafsarwari7/traffic-sign-recognition/README.md

 # 🚦 Traffic Sign Recognition using CNN

-A deep learning-based Traffic Sign Recognition System built using Python, TensorFlow, and Streamlit.
+A machine learning-based Traffic Sign Recognition System built using Python, TensorFlow, and Streamlit.
 The model classifies traffic signs into 43 categories using a Convolutional Neural Network (CNN) trained on the GTSRB dataset.

 ---